-The judicial initiative and the constitutional complaint procedure are constitutional court proceedings subject to individual norm control.
-The Constitutional

-Court procedure, called "judicial initiative for specific norm control procedure", seeks the annulment of a legislation or legal provision applicable in a court case, which can be used to enforce negative legislative jurisdiction in the judicial branch within constitutional court proceedings.
-Another type of individual norm control procedure is the constitutional court procedure called constitutional complaint, which has two types (direct and old), which seek to remedy a violation of law caused by the application of a statutory provision in conflict with the Fundamental Law, resulting as well in a negative legislative jurisdiction (since in the latter cases, the constitutional problem is not related to the judicial decision, but to the underlying legal norm, that is, the legislative provision or the legislation as a whole).
-The latter constitutional complaint procedure may be invoked after the exhaustion of judicial remedies, while the former constitutional complaint procedure may exceptionally be invoked in the case of the direct application or entry into force of a legislative provision in the absence of a judicial decision.
-By the constitutional court decision annulling these two types of legislations or legislative provisions, the Constitutional Court limits the legislative activity of the legislative or executive branch of power.
+The judicial initiative and the constitutional complaint procedure are Constitutional Court proceedings falling within the scope of individual norm control.
+The Constitutional Court procedure, called "judicial initiative for specific norm control procedure" seeks the annulment of a legislation or legal provision applicable in a court case, by which procedure the said negative legislative competence becomes applicable also within the judicial branch.
+Another type of individual norm control procedure is the Constitutional Court procedure called constitutional complaint, which has two types (the direct and the old type), seeking to remedy a violation of law caused by the application of a statutory provision in conflict with the Fundamental Law, resulting also in a negative legislative competence (since, in the latter cases, the constitutional problem is not related to the judicial decision but to the underlying legal norm, i.e. the legislative provision or the legislation as a whole).
+The latter constitutional complaint procedure may be invoked after the exhaustion of judicial remedies, while the former constitutional complaint procedure may be invoked exceptionally, in the event of the direct application or entry into force of a legislative provision in the absence of a judicial decision.
+By such decisions, annulling the said two types of law or legal provisions, the Constitutional Court limits the legislative activity of the legislative or executive branch of power.

-By submitting a (real) constitutional complaint against a judicial decision, the Constitutional Court limits the interpretation and application of the law within the judicial branch, thus interfering with the operation of the judicial power.
-In the event of the annulment of judicial decisions, the procedure laid down in the provision on procedural law has to be followed.
-In the light of recent research, the conventional relationship between the Constitutional Court and the Supreme Court of Hungary (Kúria) providing the uniform interpretation and application of the law can be understood in the following way: the Constitutional Court refrains from deciding on issues of interpretation of the law, which is then compensated by the adoption and application by the Supreme Court of Hungary (Kúria) of the resolutions and their justification formulated by the Constitutional Court.
+By submitting a (so-called "genuine") constitutional complaint against a judicial decision, the Constitutional Court limits the interpretation and application of the law within the judicial branch, thus interfering with the operation of the judicial power.
+In the event of the annulment of a judicial decision, the courts shall proceed as laid down in the provisions of procedural law.
+In the light of recent research, the conventional relationship between the Constitutional Court and the Curia providing the uniform interpretation and application of the law can be understood in the following way: the Constitutional Court refrains from deciding on issues relating to the interpretation of law, which, on the side of the Curia, is compensated by the adoption and application of the resolutions rendered by the Constitutional Court, as well as and the reasoning provided thereto.

-Conflicts with international treaties may be examined in any type of constitutional court proceeding, either ex officio or at the request of the petitioners.
-In the event of a conflict between a legislative provision applicable to existing constitutional court proceedings and an international treaty, the court will have the obligation to apply to the Constitutional Court in addition to the suspension of the constitutional court procedure.
-The procedure can be initiated by a quarter of the Members of the National Assembly, the Government, the President of the Supreme Court of Hungary (Kúria), the Attorney

-General and the Commissioner for Fundamental Rights.
-This provision also qualifies as negative legislative activity restricting the activities of the legislative or executive branch.
+Conflicts of legal norms with international treaties may be examined in any type of Constitutional Court procedure, either ex officio or at the request of the petitioners.
+Pursuant to the effective provisions on Constitutional Court proceedings, in the event of a conflict of a legal provision applicable in a court procedure with an international treaty, the court is obliged initiate the procedure of the Constitutional Court, in addition to the suspension of the court procedure.
+The procedure can be initiated also by a quarter of the Members of the National Assembly, the Government, the President of the Curia, the Prosecutor General and the Commissioner for Fundamental Rights.
+This provision also qualifies as a negative legislative act restricting the activities of the legislative or executive branch.